hexydec/htmldoc/docs/api/text.md

 ## Returns

-A string containing the combined contents of the text nodes in an HTMLDoc collection.
+A string containing the combined contents of the text nodes in an HTMLdoc collection.